90adityaCode/JS-Question-Answer/README.md

 Use Case:

 Better error handling and readability for async flows.
 Pros:

 Avoids callback nesting.
 Error handling is streamlined with .catch.
 Cons:

 Slightly more overhead when learning compared to callbacks.

-27. Explain AJAX in as much detail as possible
+27. Explain AJAX in as much detail as possible (Basic)
-(Basic)

 Explanation: AJAX (Asynchronous JavaScript and XML) is a technique to send/receive data from a server asynchronously without refreshing the web page.

 Example:

-javascript
-Copy
-Edit
+JavaScript
 const xhr = new XMLHttpRequest();
 xhr.open('GET', '/api/data');
 xhr.onload = function() {